hamedhossani/Codeigniter-panel-Templates-admin---user/README.md

 copy files into root of Codeigniter folder.

 Do the following steps.
-1. open file config.php in editor and change it.(application/config/config.php)
++1. open file config.php in editor and change it.(application/config/config.php)
   $config['base_url'] = 'http://localhost:8085/MyFolderInsteadHostDirectory/';
-2. Go to the end of the file and add the following.
++2.
+Go to the end of the file and add the following.
-[source]

 ----
 /*
 | Autoload Custom Controllers